Semester-Project-WS19-20/em-dosbox/README.md

   * ran `<./packager.py c-dogs c-dogs CDOGS.EXE>`
   * ran `<./packager.py z z Z.BAT>`
   * ran `<./packager.py steelsky steelsky SKY.EXE>`
+* We added the .html and .data files of each game to the .gitignore file so we won't commit them
 * To test if the html files are working we used the web server from the emscripten SDK:
   * ran `<emrun --no_browser --port 8080 .`> in the html directory